-The skating order will be determined by the World Skate ranking.
+The skating order will be determined first by the World Skate ranking.
 Teams will skate in the reverse order of the ranking.
 The top ranked team will skate last.
-If a national federation presents a team who is not in the World Skate ranking, they will be drawn to skate after those listed in the ranking.
+Secondly, the top ranked team of each national federation will be drawn to skate immediately prior to the teams with a World Skate Ranking.
+Finally all remaining teams will be drawn to skate in the first groups.